ff14-advanced-market-search/SaddlebagExchangeWoW/README.md

 ## Descirption and Instructions

+We are currently working on fixing our curseforge file upload, hold tight and try a direct download for now if you want to try it right now!

 To download the addon clone the repo locally or [download it as a zip file](https://github.com/ff14-advanced-market-search/SaddlebagExchangeWoW/archive/refs/heads/main.zip).

 1. Copy the `SaddlebagExchangeWoW` folder to your `World of Warcraft\_retail_\Interface\AddOns\` folder to load the addon into your game.
 Make sure the name of the folder is `SaddlebagExchangeWoW` and not `SaddlebagExchangeWoW-main` if you downloaded as a zip file.